 First time students with an ACT score of 25 and returning students with a cumulative GPA of 3.25 or higher are eligible to participate in the honors program.
 To continue in the program, students must maintain a GPA of 3.25 or higher.

 With our honors program, students can choose to take as few as one honors course or complete the 18 honors credit hours to earn an honors diploma.
-Northeast State Honors graduates who complete 18 hours of Honors coursework with a GPA of 3.25 or higher will be recognized during the College's Honors Convocation, and will receive diplomas and honors cords denoting completion of the Honors Program.
+Northeast State Honors graduates who complete 18 hours of honors coursework with a GPA of 3.25 or higher will be recognized during the College's Honors Convocation, and will receive diplomas and honor cords denoting completion of the honors program.

 Contact Dr. Jane Honeycutt